 Military life is full of unpredictable schedules and last-minute changes.
-This is true even when military spouses are trying to plan a baby’s birth.
+This is true for most military spouse birth plans, too.
 Babies notoriously have no respect for their own due date.
 They can come two weeks late or over a month early.
 Service members aren’t always able to plan their schedule around a baby’s birth, due to deployments, TDY’s, PCS moves, and other training assignments that take them away from their family.

 So what’s a pregnant military spouse to do?
 Have a backup birth plan.